Theodore L. Minier

-Theodore Loomis Minier (December 16, 1819 Ulster, Bradford County, Pennsylvania – August 27, 1895 Elmira, Chemung County, New York) was an American politician from New York.
+Theodore Loomis Minier (December 16, 1819 Ulster Township, Pennsylvania – August 27, 1895 Elmira, New York) was an American politician from New York.

 Life

-He was the son of John Minier (1777–1855) and Rachel Minier.
+He was the son of John Minier and Rachel Minier.
 He attended the common schools and Athens Academy.
-In 1838, he removed to Horseheads, in Chemung County, NY.
+In 1838, he removed to Horseheads, in Chemung County, New York.
 He was Deputy Collector of canal tolls there from 1839 to 1841.
 In 1842, he became a teller in the Chemung Canal Bank.
 Then he became Principal Agent of the Erie Railroad in Elmira, was private secretary of Erie Railroad President Benjamin Loder, and was then hired by Alexander S. Diven to take charge of his railroad business.

-On May 25, 1848, Minier married Sarah Vail Maxwell (1825–1909), and they had three children.
+On May 25, 1848, Minier married Sarah Vail Maxwell, and they had three children.
 In 1854, he became Cashier of the Bank of Havana, in Schuyler County.
 After the death of Charles Cook in 1866, Minier took charge of the bank's operations.

 He was a member of the New York State Senate (26th D.) in 1870 and 1871.
 In 1876, he returned to Elmira, and was later an Alderman for three terms.

 He was buried at the Woodlawn Cemetery in Elmira.